anhinga/2021-notes/self-transforming-neural-machines/tutorial/README.md

 What is happening under this scenario depends on the specific updates to the connectivity matrix emitted by the neuron _Update_.

+When the connectivity matrix emitted by _Self_ contains new non-zero elements, more neurons become active as necessary.

+### Live-coding scenario

+In the livecoding scenario, the _Update_ neuron listens for matrix updates on an asynchronous channel.
+If it does not hear anything, it emits zero value corresponding to "no update" action.
+If it receives an update for the network connectivity matrix, it passes this update to _Self_ to be incorporated into the connectivity matrix.